 Medical Alert Systems

-Also, now representing Stack.care, the smart solution!
+We highly recommend Stack.care, the smart solution!
 StackCare uses discreet motion sensors and artificial intelligence to learn individual behavior and activity patterns, sending notifications directly to caregivers phone.
 You get to see, simply and easily, if your loved one is sleeping ok, is visiting the bathroom too often, and whether his/her activity patterns have changed.
 StackCare is designed to allow your aging loved one to live in their own home as long as possible without being intrusive or cumbersome.
 There are no cameras, no microphones, nothing to wear and no batteries to change.
-Simple to use, simple to install, delivered in 1-2 business days, cost effective- $39.95/month.
+Simple to use, simple to install, delivered in 1-2 business days, and cost effective.
 Call today for special discount code!

 Now offering gift certificates.